salilab/IHMValidation/README.md

 - `src`  relevant source code for execution

+- `static`  relevant css/js files for flaskapp

+- `templates_flask`  all HTML templates for HTML and PDF reports

+- `tests`  tests for classes

 ## List of classes:

 - `WriteReport`  class to write dictionary for jinja2, HTML and PDF outputs